move to Spain

 Most rentals in Barcelona are short-term as well (up to 11 months).
 There’s a reason for this…

 For short-term rentals, the tenant is responsible for paying agency fees (which are 10% of the annual rent).
-Whereas for long-term rentals, a new law was recently implemented that states that landlords have to pay the agency fees
+Whereas for long-term rentals, a new law was recently implemented that states that landlords have to pay the agency fees.

-One more thing…
+One last thing…

-Be careful of scams.
-Not sure about other cities in Spain but there are a LOT of scams in Barcelona!
+Not sure about other cities in Spain but there are a LOT of scams in Barcelona.
 Be wary of any prices that are super low.
 Never give money to somebody without seeing a place or meeting them in person.
 And if you decide to rent an apartment (and put down the deposit), make sure to get the ID of the person who you are giving money to.
-It hasn’t happened to me but I’ve heard a lot of stories of people who have put down the deposit – and even been handed the keys to an apartment – only to get scammed in the end.

 9. Get a SIM card

 I pay 15 euros per month with Vodafone and that gives me 100GB per month.
 Actually this month I got 240GB!
-Not sure why, but hey — I’ll take it lol.
+Not sure why… but hey, I’ll take it lol.

 When I travel to the US and throughout the EU, I get 10GB with my plan.
-You can go to any Vodafone store to get a SIM card or sign up here.

 10. Get empadronamiento

-It’s super easy and normally doesn’t take long.
+It’s super easy and doesn’t take long.

 The NIE on the other hand…

-Well that’s a whole other story.
+Well that’s a whole ‘nother story.

 11. Get your NIE and TIE

 As mentioned earlier, this is the not-so-fun part of living in Spain.
-There is a lot of demand for appointments and only a couple slots that open per day.
+There is a LOT of demand for appointments and only a couple slots that open per day.
 So you will have to try over and over again to get an appointment.
-I recommend trying all different hours of the day, especially early in the morning and on weekdays like Mondays or Tuesdays.
-Then check throughout the day to see if there are any cancellations.

-I used a bot called Robotcita because I didn’t want to deal with the hassle of trying over and over again to get an appointment (and I didn’t want to pay 100+ euros for someone to get me an appointment).
-With that website, you pay at least 25 euros, depending on when you want an appointment.
+With Robotcita, you pay at least 25 euros, depending on when you want an appointment.
 If you can wait a month or longer, then you’ll get a cheaper price.
 Whereas if you want an appointment ASAP, you’ll have to pay more.

 12. Sign up for the public healthcare system